Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

    * - XML Child Element
      - Description

+   * - <CategoryExpression>
+     - Specifies the local category expression specified on the Item Definition.
+The format is identical to the one used for Attribute Definitions except that the category inheritance mode controls how the Item Definition's local category information is combined with the category information it inherits from either its owning Attribute or Item Definition.
+       (Optional)

+       See `CategoryExpression Format`_.

    * - <CategoryInfo>
      - Specifies the local category constraints specified on the Item Definition.
 The format is identical to the one used for Attribute Definitions except